 If you’re a fan of squirrels then wander through the stumpery which is like a mini woodland featuring lots of tree stumps, ferns and moss.
 The tree stumps are quite sculptural and natural works of art.
 Apparently, the Victorians were keen on these types of gardens as a way for encouraging wildlife.
 The squirrels are so friendly that they come right up to you which makes for a great photo opportunity.
 You might also spot hedgehogs and plenty of birds.

 Pop into the butterfly house where you can see some beautiful specimens.
-It’s like a greenhouse so is a bit warm inside and on a hot day it is a little uncomfortable.
+It’s like a greenhouse so is a bit warm inside and on a hot day, it is a little uncomfortable.
 Make sure you don’t step on any butterflies so keep your eyes peeled!
-This is usually opened from 2-4pm.
-Beside the butterfly house is a beautiful walled garden with benches where you’ll get to see amazing sustainable planting and floral displays.
+This is usually opened from 2 pm until 4 pm.
+Besides the butterfly house is a beautiful walled garden with benches where you’ll get to see amazing sustainable planting and floral displays.
 This is a good place to sit down for a while and admire the surroundings.

 The water garden another idyllic place to sit and ponder.
-You can hear water babbling away in the background and with plenty of seats you can rest for a while.
+You can hear water bubbling away in the background and with plenty of seats, you can rest for a while.